benwiley4000/blog.benwiley.org/content/blog/audio-plugins.md

 However, by running inline Web Workers inside of an iframe, we inherit the iframe's security features.

-Web Workers can bring the following benefits:
+Web Workers bring the following benefits:

 - Because array buffers can be transferred from main thread to web worker with almost zero cost, the additional data copying latency is minimal.
 - Web Workers each run on their own separate thread, so more plugins can run in less time, and they don't block one another.